enowars/specification/checker_protocol.md

 The `taskChainId` MUST be used as the identifier in the database in case e.g. credentials created during `putflag` need to be stored and are required in a subsequent `getflag`.

 A checker MUST support being called multiple times with the same `method`, `serviceId`, `roundId`, `teamId` and `variantId`, in which case the `uniqueVariantIndex` can be used to distinguish the taskChains.

+#### flagRegex
+For the `exploit` method, this is a regular expression that the flag to be exploited must match.
+For all other methods, the `flagRegex` is not set or `null`.

+#### flagHash
+For the `exploit` method, this is the hex-encoded SHA256 hash of the flag to be searched by the exploit.
+For all other methods, the `flagHash` is not set or `null`.

+#### attackInfo
+For the `exploit` method, this is the `attackInfo` that was returned by the `putflag` method for the flag to be found, if any was returned, and not set or `null` otherwise.
+For all other methods, the `flagHash` is not set or `null`.

 ### CheckerResultMessage
 #### result
 The result of the task.
 For the purpose of scoring, there is no difference between `"MUMBLE"` and `"OFFLINE"` and the distinction is only made for informational purposes.